ASEEES Internship Grant Program

 Do not send any applications to ASEEES via e-mail or mail.
 All documents must be uploaded on the online application site.
 Do not send your transcripts, proposals or other documents to the ASEEES office.
 They will be discarded.

 All files are reviewed by a committee made up of ASEEES members and former diplomats in the ASEEES Diplomats Circle.
-Applicants will be notified of their status by late February 2020.
+Applicants will be notified of their status by mid-April 2021.
 At this time, grantees will be free to pursue unpaid or underpaid internships with this expected funding in hand.

 If you have any questions about the program, please contact Trevor Erlacher, ASEEES Program Coordinator, at email@example.com